santinio/LibreController/3D/README.md

-The main 3D design of the OpenController.
+The main 3D design of the LibreController.